-3. Volunteer Mauritius aims to create opportunities for the Youth to engage in volunteering activities at regional and national levels.
+2. Volunteer Mauritius aims to create opportunities for youth to engage in volunteering activities at regional and national levels.

-Overview of Green Module (GM)
+Overview of Green Module

-Designed for beginners to gardening, the Green Module offers the basics of how to create a garden while emphasizing on organic gardening and sustainable farming.
-The knowledge and consolidated field experience gathered through the Green Module is expected to provide each participant with the required skills to operate in a sustainable context and support community's contribution to address food security challenges.
+Designed for beginners to gardening, the green module offers the basics of how to create a garden in your space while emphasizing on organic gardening and sustainable farming.
+The knowledge and consolidated field experience gathered through the green module is expected to provide each participant with the required skills to operate in a sustainable context and support community's contribution to address food security challenges.